 If you separate from DCPS for reasons other than retirement with at least five years of eligible service you must notify DCPS ESD at your separation if you would like to receive a deferred retirement benefit beginning at age 62 or a refund of your retirement contributions.
 If you elect a deferred retirement benefit, your election form will be retained in your personnel file.
-If you are at least 62 when you separate, you are eligible for voluntary retirement instead of a deferred retirement benefit.
+If you are at least 62 and vested when you separate, you are eligible for a voluntary retirement benefit instead of a deferred retirement benefit.